PRACTICE-ZONE/restaurant-page/README.md

 * [x] User must be able to go two pages i.e Menu and contact us
 * [x] User can see the addres and phone number on the contact us page
+* [x] User can see basic google map on the contact us page
 * [x]